-Adult Screening Questions
+Adult Screening Pediatric Screening All Ages

-- Did you have a dental visit in the last 12 months?
-Yes/No - No will indicate a positive screen - Did you have a dental problem in the last 6 months?
-Yes/No - Yes will indicate a positive screen

-Pediatric Screening Questions
+Questions Questions Screening Questions

-- Did your child have a dental visit in the last 12 months for preventive dental care such as checkups/dental cleaning?
-Yes/No - No will indicate a positive screen - Was there a time your child needed dental care in the last 12 months but was not received?
-Yes/No - Yes will indicate a positive screen - Can we apply fluoride varnish to your child's teeth today? - Optional, to combine the quality metric
+Did you have a dental visit in the last 12 months?
+Yes/No No will indicate a positive screen Did you have a dental problem in the last 6 months?
+Yes/No Yes will indicate a positive screen Did your child have a dental visit in the last 12 months for preventive dental care such as check-ups/dental cleaning?
+Yes/No No will indicate a positive screen Was there a time your child needed dental care in the last 12 months but was not received?
+Yes/No Yes will indicate a positive screen Can we apply fluoride varnish to your child's teeth today?
+Optional, to combine the quality metric Was there a time you or your child needed dental care in the last 12 months but was not received?
+Yes/No Yes will indicate a positive screen If patient is under 21 years of age: Can we apply fluoride varnish to your child's teeth today?
+Optional, to combine the quality metric